VishnuSanal/DialogMusicPlayer/README.md

-# DialogMusicPlayer - A simple music player dialog :)
+# DialogMusicPlayer - A simple and minimal music player dialog :)
 The stock music player on my phone needed unnecessary permissions!
 So, I created one on my own :D

 <p align="center">